zocean/rna-seq-pipeline/docs/howto.md

 DNA Nexus
 -----------
 The purpose is to run a Paired End, non strand specific experiment on DNA Nexus platform.
+Before starting, make sure you have created a DNA Nexus account, installed the [DNA Nexus SDK](https://wiki.dnanexus.com/Downloads#DNAnexus-Platform-SDK), and downloaded dxWDL as detailed in the [installation instructions](installation.md).

 1. Get the code: